stashapp/stash/README.md

 ## Getting Started
 Run the executable by double-clicking it.

-*Note for Mac users:* You will need to right (ctrl) click on the app and hit "Open", then confirm in the next popup.
-This is because we have not signed the app with Apple.
+*Note for Mac users:* Running the app will present a security prompt since the binary isn't yet signed.
+Bypass this by right (ctrl) clicking on the app and hitting "Open", then "Open" in the next popup.

 *Note for Windows users:* Running the app might present a security prompt since the binary isn't yet signed.
 Bypass this by clicking "more info" and then the "run anyway" button.

 #### FFMPEG
 Stash requires ffmpeg.
 If you don't have it installed, Stash will download a copy for you.
 It is recommended that Linux users install `ffmpeg` from their distro's package manager.